Graph connectivity in log steps using label propagation: Principal algorithm

 \begin{conjecture} Algorithm~\ref{alg:core} converges in $O(\log n)$ steps. \end{conjecture}

-Instead, we can show the convergence on path graphs.
+Instead, we can show the convergence on path graphs, which might provide insight to a more general proof.
 Observe that only minimum labels are propagated and a minimum for a vertex can only be replaced with a lesser label.
 At each step, minimum labels are exchanged between the endpoints of each $(v,u)$ edge through label propagation, and symmetrization maintains the edge between a vertex and its minimum.
 Thus each length-two path is shortened by label propagation, and symmetrization ensures that a minimum label vertex and its subordinate can both get a new minimum from one or the other in a later step.

-Let us consider the simple case of label convergence on a sequentially labeled path.
+An interesting case is label convergence on a sequentially labeled path.
+On such a path, label convergence follows a Fibonacci sequence.
+A na\"ive label propagation algorithm will duplicate labels leading to a progressive increase in the number of edges.
+We give the following results for our algorithm.
+An interested reader can find the proofs in Appendix~\ref{sec:chain_proof}.

 \begin{lemma} Algorithm~\ref{alg:core} on a sequentially labeled path propagates labels in Fibonacci sequence, specifically at each step $k$ the label difference $\Delta_k(v,l_k(v))=v-l_k(v)$ follows $\Delta_k(v,l_k(v))=F_k$ where $F_k = F_{k-1} + F_{k-2}$. \end{lemma}